This article will give you different suggestions on how to start looking at your products relevant for the EUDR.

 Adopting a structured approach to ensuring production continuity is key to making the due diligence process more manageable and ensuring efficient EUDR compliance.
 It ensures that key products are prioritized, helping to maintain a continuous production of your company’s goods.
-There are several product based supplier sampling approaches to ensuring production continuity which you can take to effectively manage your product-based supplier sampling, especially when starting out.

 PRIO 1 - Prioritize Key Products